Updated October 2022

 Career Outlook for MOAs in Toronto

 The latest figures released by the Government of Canada Job Bank are quite positive for medical administrators in Toronto.
-This occupation received a 2/3 star rating for employment outlook, which means demand is expected to hold steady over the next several years.
+This occupation received a 3/3 star rating for employment outlook, which means demand is expected to hold steady.

-New jobs will be created by a significant number of retiring professionals, and an increased investment in health services and facilities throughout the GTA.
+New jobs will be created by retiring professionals as well as an increased investment in health services and facilities throughout the GTA.

 Research shows that across Ontario, the majority of MOAs work in the following settings: